isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/science/all/keming-primary-water-based-craft-with-navigation-and-capsize-warning-system.md

 ---
-layout: simple-page
-title: Keming Primary - Water-based Craft With Navigation and Capsize Warning System
+title: 'Keming Primary - Water-based Craft With Navigation and Capsize Warning System'
 permalink: /keming-primary-water-based-craft-with-navigation-and-capsize-warning-system/
-breadcrumb: Keming Primary - Water-based Craft With Navigation and Capsize Warning System
+breadcrumb: 'Keming Primary - Water-based Craft With Navigation and Capsize Warning System'

 ---

 Students will incorporate micro:bit coding into a water craft to create a navigation and capsize warning system.